BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

 Because this namespace intersects with but does not enclose existing type namespace definitions such as [MIME] and because defined types like MIME do not uniformly specify CBOR encoding (required by [BCR5]) a new namespace is necessary to easily identify the type of data encoded in a UR.

 This document is a registry of UR types and CBOR tags maintained by Blockchain Commons.
-Each entry in the registry records the type string, its associated CBOR tag, a brief description of the type, and either a link to the type defintion or a reference to the type definition within this document.
+Each entry in the registry records the type string, its associated CBOR tag, a brief description of the type, and either a link to the type definition or a reference to the type definition within this document.
 Additional types may be added by contacting this document's maintainers.

 Types specified within this document are specified in [CDDL], the Concise Data Definition Language used as a human-readable notation for CBOR structures.